z64tools/objex_for_2.79/objex_spec.md

 use colors and certain vertices to use shading, with the result being interpolated in-game (N64-specific)

+#### `file`

+`file filename segment common` (optional)

+the `file` directive is used by z64convert for multi-file conversions, a common example being scenes and rooms

+- e.g. `file "scene.zscene" 0x02000000 common`
+- e.g. `file "room_0.zmap" 0x03000000`
+- e.g. `file "room_1.zmap" 0x03000000`
+- `common` is optional and specifies which file will hold common data blobs that are found in the other files (aka if the same texture or material is referenced by both `room_0` and `room_1`, it will be placed inside `scene` in order to save space)
+- extensions can be baked into these (as shown above), but are optional
+- z64convert specifically expects scenes to end with `.zscene` and rooms to end in `.zmap` or `.zroom`
+- Blender empties are used for specifying which groups belong in which files; this plugin specifically only assumes an empty specifies a file if it ends with `.zscene`, `.zmap`, or `.zroom`, but this spec doesn't enforce any particular naming rules or require/expect plugin implementations to use empties (or their equivalents) at all; all groups inside an empty defining a file are considered to be part of that file
+- the user either is or isn't using files (unlike `usemtl`/`clearmtl`, there is no way to unset `file` in order to specify the following data does not belong in a specific file)
+- each file may be specified only once, e.g. you can not specify `file "scene.zscene"` in two separate places to append two separate groups to it (please set the file, then append both groups before switching to a different file)

 # .mtl files

 objex supports the standard Wavefront mtl specification,